selforganising/book/about/devops.md

 ## Build tools

-The DevOp engineers should concentrate on introducing one new tool at a time, they should agree with the other DevOp engineers on which tool to introduce, and they should contribute to a whole-class tutorial on their chosen tool before moving on to the next tool.
+The DevOps engineers should concentrate on introducing one new tool at a time, they should agree with the other DevOps engineers on which tool to introduce, and they should contribute to a whole-class tutorial on their chosen tool before moving on to the next tool.

 Suggested list of build tools:
 * CSS preprocessors (SCSS and Sass using Jekyll)